 How You Will Benefit from Mentorship:

-The CI Mentorship Program is designed to improve the ability of the CI Practitioner to use the CI approach with clients, and to protect clients from undue harm.
-In the mentorship program you will:
+The Compassionate Inquiry® Mentorship Program is designed to improve the ability of the Compassionate Inquiry® Practitioner to use the Compassionate Inquiry® approach with clients, and to protect clients from undue harm.
+In the Mentorship Program you will:

 - focus on your work with clients as well as professional and personal development

-- receive feedback on your CI competencies through video reviews of your CI sessions each month
+- receive feedback on your Compassionate Inquiry competencies through video reviews of your Compassionate Inquiry sessions each month

-- receive feedback from at least 3 different CI facilitators on your CI recordings
+- receive feedback from at least 4 different Compassionate Inquiry Mentors on your Compassionate Inquiry recordings

 - have an opportunity to discuss challenges and triggers with your mentor

-- identify specific goals related to developing CI competencies to address each month
+- identify specific goals related to developing Compassionate Inquiry competencies to address each month

-- engage in 2 CI sessions a month with peers, and receive peer feedback related to your CI goals
+- engage in 2 Compassionate Inquiry sessions a month with peers, and receive peer feedback related to your Compassionate Inquiry goals

 - identify issues around transference and countertransference

 - discuss your capacity to maintain personal and professional boundaries